 Some of the ways you could increase your cash cushions include:

 - Keep an eye out for any SBA loans.

 - Buying materials that come with longer terms

 - Obtain cash from your slow-paying accounts

-Address and take inventory of all immediate legal issues you are facing or might face in the coming days.
+Address and take inventory of all immediate legal issues you might face in the coming days.
 Since you have live construction jobs and live construction contract obligations, you need to work on ways of protecting your interests.

 - We are talking about providing notices in case of expected delays and change orders.

 - If you can void your contracts, do that now

 - Develop new agreements (that’s what Zoom meetings are for).

 - But before you take any of these actions, consult your construction attorney.